twilight-wizard/nixmentors/Lab2-Databases/Lab2.md

      `grant all privileges on database star_trek to <username>;`

- - From now on let's use your user to do things instead of the postgres user.
+ - From now on let's use your user to do things instead of the postgres user (the database's root user).
 We can even connect to your postgresql server remotely.

       Quit psql: